Turn Screen Time into Green Time

 Get Your Nature On

 City Nature Challenge: The City Nature Challenge is an international effort for people to find and document plants and wildlife in cities across the globe.
-It’s a bioblitz-style competition where cities are in a contest against each other to see who can make the most observations of nature, who can find the most species, and who can engage the most people.
+It’s a bioblitz-style competition where cities are in a contest against each other to see who can make the most observations of nature, find the most species, and engage the most people.

-How to stay active outdoors during shelter-in-place: Read this informative San Francisco Chronical, by Tom Stienstra, about keeping yourself safe while trying to stay active outside.
+How to stay active outdoors during shelter-in-place: Read this informative San Francisco Chronicle, by Tom Stienstra, about keeping yourself safe while trying to stay active outside.

 iNaturalist: Join over 1 million people to help the California Academy of Sciences and the National Geographic Society by adding nature observations to scientific data repositories.

 Get outside and Garden: The Napa County Master Gardeners have a treasure trove of garden resources.
 Take this time to get into your backyard or out onto your patio and make things grow!